Aliarcher/Aliarcher/README.md

 ![Name](https://github.com/Aliarcher/Aliarcher/assets/53465519/b9c2c2f1-dd4d-4fc7-8873-80e75700e8d6)

 I'm experienced in AI R&D in Social Network Analysis, Bioinformatic , Java Application development and Oracle Database development  with a demonstrated history of working in the information technology and services industry.
 Interested in Electronic , Aerospace engineering, 4th Industrial Revolution (4IR) technologies , Neuromorphic and Quantum computing.
 Skilled in java Enterprise Edition, Spring Framework ,Hibernate ORM Framework ,Python, Exchange, Skype for Business and etc.
+* 🎓  bachelor in Computer Engineering from University of Eyvanekey. @ [The University of Eyvankey](https://www.eyc.ac.ir/).
 * 🎓  Master of Science in Artificial Intelligence and Robotics from University of Eyvanekey. @ [The University of Eyvankey](https://www.eyc.ac.ir/).
 * 💡 Open to collaborating
 ### 🖥️ Open-Source Projects